pbolduc/FlakeGen/README.md

 ## Usage Guidlines

 * Create a single instance per process.
 It is possible for different instances to create the same id value.
 * Ensure different instances use a different instance id.

-Examples of creating instance id values for Guid Id Generator:
+## Examples

+### Generate a random identifier

 	// generate a cryptographically strong random identifier
 	// you would have to be super unlucky to get a collision byte[] identifier = new byte[6];
 	RNGCryptoServiceProvider random = new RNGCryptoServiceProvider();
 	random.GetBytes(identifier);
+	IdGuidGenerator generator = new IdGuidGenerator(identifier);

+### Generate the identifier based on the computer's MAC address

 	// use the MAC address of the first up NIC
 	// multiple apps on the same machine would cause a collision,
 	// ie Azure Web Apps+Web Jobs or IIS and Windows Services byte[] identifier = NetworkInterface.GetAllNetworkInterfaces()
 		.Where(i => i.OperationalStatus == OperationalStatus.Up)
 		.First()
 		.GetPhysicalAddress()
 		.GetAddressBytes();
+	IdGuidGenerator generator = new IdGuidGenerator(identifier);